Emma-Sofie Nordstrøm: International play

 As a junior player with the Danish national under-18 team, she participated in the IIHF Women's U18 World Championship Division I Group B tournaments in 2017 and 2018, and in the Division I Group A tournaments in 2019 and 2020.

-Nordstrøm represented Denmark at the IIHF Women's World Championship Division I Group A tournament in 2018 and at the Top Division tournament in 2021.
+Nordström represented Denmark at the IIHF Women's World Championship Division I Group A tournament in 2018 and at the Top Division tournament in 2021.
 She was selected to the Danish team for the women's ice hockey tournament at the 2022 Winter Olympics in Beijing, serving as third netminder behind Cassandra Repstock-Romme and Lisa Jensen; she did not dress for any games of the tournament.

 Personal life

-Nordstrøm is a dual citizen of Denmark and Sweden – her father, Peter Nordström, is Swedish and her mother, Birgitte Mohrsen Nordström, is Danish.
+Nordström is a dual citizen of Denmark and Sweden – her father, Peter Nordström, is Swedish and her mother, Birgitte Mohrsen Nordström, is Danish.

 Her mother's side of the family, the Andersens, have earned the moniker "Denmark's hockey factory" due to the number of elite players it has produced.
-No exception is Nordstrøm's mother, who was a goaltender with the Danish national ice hockey team during the late 1990s and 2000s and participated in five IIHF World Championships across the Pool B, Division I, and Division II levels.
+Nordstrøm's mother was a goaltender with the Danish national ice hockey team during the late 1990s and 2000s and participated in five IIHF World Championships across the Pool B, Division I, and Division II levels.
 Her uncles Ernst Andersen and Kim Mohrs Andersen both represented at several Ice Hockey World Championship Pool B tournaments in the 1990s.
-In Nordstrøm's generation, her elder cousin Frederik Andersen is also a goaltender who plays professionally.
+In Nordström's generation, her elder cousin Frederik Andersen is also a goaltender who plays professionally.
 Bucking the goaltending trend are her younger brother Lukas and elder cousins Amalie Andersen and Sebastian Andersen, all of whom are defensemen, and cousin Karl Andersen, a left winger, who slots in as the only forward of the bunch.

-Ice hockey genes aren't limited to the Andersen side of her family, as her father was a goaltender in high-level Swedish and Danish leagues during the 1990s and 2000s.
+Her father was also a goaltender in high-level Swedish and Danish leagues during the 1990s and 2000s.
 Melker Thelin, her younger cousin, is active as a goaltender in Swedish junior leagues.